Skip to Content

 Artist Statement

 I use reclaimed textiles and occasionally, warped wood in place of traditional canvas.
 This allows me to work with the preexisting patterns on the ‘canvas’ work in concert with the subject and reduces my contribution to the waste crisis.
-Whenever appropriate, I use my work as a venue for scientific communication: it is easier to connect with a painting, then a Wikipedia article.
-Global biodiversity is declining, yet only a fraction of it is seen up close; I intend to capture as much of it as I can on canvas through an emotionally accessible lens.
+Whenever appropriate, I use my work as a vehicle for scientific communication: it is easier to connect with a painting than a Wikipedia article.
+Global biodiversity is declining, yet only a fraction is seen up close; I intend to capture as much of it as I can on canvas through an emotionally accessible lens.